cch123/golang-notes/scheduler.md

-unlock --> |in case cleared in newstack|restorePreempt ready --> |in case cleared in newstack|restorePreempt scang --> setPreempt startTheWorldWithSema --> |in case cleared in newstack|restorePreempt allocm --> |in case cleared in newstack|restorePreempt reentersyscall --> setPreempt entersyscallblock --> setPreempt exitsyscall --> |in case cleared in newstack|restorePreempt newproc1--> |in case cleared in newstack|restorePreempt preemptone--> setPreempt releasem --> setPreempt
+unlock --> |in case cleared in newstack|restorePreempt ready --> |in case cleared in newstack|restorePreempt startTheWorldWithSema --> |in case cleared in newstack|restorePreempt allocm --> |in case cleared in newstack|restorePreempt exitsyscall --> |in case cleared in newstack|restorePreempt newproc1--> |in case cleared in newstack|restorePreempt releasem -->  |in case cleared in newstack|restorePreempt

+scang --> setPreempt
+reentersyscall --> setPreempt
+entersyscallblock --> setPreempt
+preemptone--> setPreempt

 enlistWorker --> preemptone
 retake --> preemptone